Departments and specialties

 Studies are being done on treatment of eosinophilic esophagitis with steroid medications and other drug compounds.
 Additionally, Mayo Clinic researchers are developing a data bank of information on hundreds of people with achalasia to help create better diagnosis and treatment options based on trends observed.

-See a list of publications by Mayo Clinic doctors on dysphagia on PubMed, a service of the National Library of Medicine.
+See a list of publications about dysphagia by Mayo Clinic doctors on PubMed, a service of the National Library of Medicine.

 Dysphagia care at Mayo Clinic